-The exam can be taken / proctored at several locations:
+The exam can be taken / proctored as follows:

-- Your local Library, learning center, or college (NMEA will mail the test to the staff at the location you specify)
+- In person at your local Library, learning center, or college (NMEA will mail the test to the staff at the location you specify)

-- At the NMEA office in Severna Park, MD
+- In person at the NMEA office in Severna Park, MD

 Re-Taking the Exam:

 There is 1 retake allowed within 60 days (included in exam price).
 If a test taker fails the re-take, the next available date to take the exam is 12 months from the date of first test; in which the standard exam price applies again.

 The NMEA CMET Certification is good for five (5) years from the date of issue.
 The renewal exam is an online 50 question test that does not require proctoring.
 The cost for renewal is $50 for NMEA members and $100 for non-members.
 All renewal applicants have the option of taking a 25 question practice test prior to taking the renewal exam.
 Once payment is received, links for the practice/renewal exams will be sent.